 I learned about Feet First Philly and their Public Space Enhancement Mini-grant Program that allows community organizations to request financial and technical assistance for projects to enhance the pedestrian experience in their neighborhoods.
 I thought this was a great way to make an immediate impact since the projects funded by the grant are typically small enough in scope to be completed in less than a year.

 Earlier this year, just 6 months after I contributed to Feet First Philly’s Public Space Enhancement Mini-Grant program, I was excited to hear that my donation was used towards a small project outside a public elementary school where planters were installed to prevent cars from parking on the sidewalk, which made those kids’ walk to school safer.

 Giving to Feet First Philly’s mini-grant program allows them to support more projects in more neighborhoods across Philadelphia.
 It’s a great way for individuals and families to help make an immediate impact in making our city safer for pedestrians.

 Will you join me this year in donating to improve public space in Philadelphia?
 Feet First Philly is asking for donations to increase the number of community projects they can fund this year.
-Mini-grants range from $500-2,000 and I am challenging donors to match my $2,000 donation by October 19 so that Feet First Philly can award 2-3 more mini-grants.
+Mini-grants range from $500-2,000 and your donation will go directly to funding more projects.